omry/omegaconf/docs/source/merging.rst

 see :ref:`creation` for more details.

+You can combine configurations, regardless of their source.

-Here are a few examples where you would want to merge different configurations:
+Here are a few examples where you might want to merge different configurations:

 - You want to use more than one configuration file but access them uniformly through the same object
 - You want to override some configuration in a file with that from another file